 The Prana E.C.O. is a great mat for a reasonable price.
 It's lightweight, has good traction, and is made with a closed-cell technology so that sweat and bacteria cannot penetrate the surface and set up shop inside it.
-This mat works well for Vinyasa style classes and also for Hot Yoga, so if you like to try a lot of different styles of yoga you won't need a different mat for each one if you purchase the E.C.O.
-We did prefer the traction on our Editors' Choice winner, the Manduka eKO, but it costs $40 more than this one.
-If you're looking for an affordable mat that's easy to tote around, then this is an excellent choice.
-If you'd like to save even more money, the Clever Yoga Better Grip is similar to the E.C.O., just slightly thicker, and costs only $25.
+There's enough friction for flow style classes, and the "closed-cell" construction helps keep the funk away if used for hot yoga.
+If you like to try a lot of different styles of yoga, the E.C.O. ensures you won't need a different mat for each one.

 Cons: Bits of the mat slough off on your toes, it retains creases and fold marks